 Monitor Your Reaction.

-Parents, this is really difficult, especially if you are exhausted, stressed out and you have reached your limit.
+Parents, how do you talk to your teenager?
+Monitoring our reaction is difficult, especially if we are exhausted, stressed out and we have reached your limit.
 But, parents, this is so important because our response can determine our teen/tween’s behavior.
 As I stated in the Conscious Discipline post, our reaction can lead to peace, connection, and reflection, or our reaction can lead to anger, defensiveness, and rejection.

 Punishments and arguments break down relationships.
 It is more effective for me to ask, “What is your goal?
 How do you think you could achieve that goal in a better/ more respectful/ more thoughtful way?”
 We find that this works for curfews, money issues, sibling squabbles, etc.